aph6000/discord-winclassic/README.md

 # discord-winclassic
-A theme i made for Discord made from stuff from 98.css
+A theme i made for Discord using stuff from 98.css.